SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace

-\paragraph{\textbf{Alternative Proving Schemes.}} In our proposal, we only explored the protocol variant which uses SNARKs with the Groth16 proving scheme.
+In our proposal, we only explored the protocol variant that uses SNARKs with the Groth16 proving scheme.
 Groth16 is a good fit due to two properties -- its constant proof size and its proving time being asymptotically linear with respect to the circuit’s constraint count (see \autoref{sec:time-to-generate}).
 The ability to verify block correctness necessitates the storage of proofs on-chain.
-With Groth16, the actual proof only takes up 160\,B. Alternative schemes with a constant proof size could be used.
-The proving time does not necessarily need to be linear; it just needs to be predictable based on the constraint count in the circuit.
+With Groth16, the actual proof only takes up 128\,B. Alternative proving schemes could be substituted, provided they maintain constant proof size and their proving time is predictable from the circuit's constraint count (not necessarily linear).
+Light client support via recursive proof composition or aggregation is left as future work.